camaraproject/NumberRecycling/README.md

 ## Scope

 * Service API “NumberRecycling” (see [APIBacklog.md](https://github.com/camaraproject/APIBacklog/blob/main/documentation/APIbacklog.md))
-* The API provides the customer with the ability to:
+* The API provides the API consumer with the ability to:
   * Check whether the subscriber of the phone number has changed.
 A common scenario is when Application service provider (ASP) wants to check whether there has been a change in the user associated with the phone number after the specified date.
 This allows the ASP to ensure that a phone number is correctly linked to an user and prevent the mis-delivery of SMS messages.
 * Describe, develop, document, and test the API
 * Started: August 2024